outpost-os/sentry-kernel/doc/concepts/proof/basics.rst

 Sentry kernel has the following entrypoints:

-   * Kernel bootup entrypoint, that start with the Reset Handler, which directly call the effective kernel entrypoint, responsible for initialize overall kernel contexts and managers
+   * Kernel bootup entrypoint, that starts with the Reset Handler, which directly calls the effective kernel entrypoint, responsible for overall kernel contexts and managers initialization
    * Run time handlers, being:

-      * supervisor calls (syscall) handler
+      * Supervisor calls (syscall) root handler
       * Systick handler (periodically executed)
       * Fault handlers (in case of user or kernel-space faults)

-In order to analyze all these entrypoint, the corresponding execution plane is analyzed in a separated, dedicated test.
+In order to analyze all these entrypoints, the corresponding execution path is analyzed in a separated, dedicated test.
-By now the following tests exists:
+By now the following tests exist:

    * frama-c-parsing: validate that no annotation error exists.
 Executed as first test
    * frama-c-eva-entrypoint: Execute value analysis of the kernel entrypoint, using the effective ``_entrypoint`` kernel